 Mandatory Jurisdiction: When a court MUST hear a case brought before it on appeal.

-Mediation: A way to settle a dispute instead of going to trial in which an impartial party called a mediator helps the parties reach a compromise or common ground.
+Mediation: A way to settle a dispute instead of going to trial in which an impartial third party called a mediator tries to help the parties reach a compromise.

 Medical malpractice: A case involving a doctor's alleged failure to provide care at an acceptable level.

-Misdemeanor: In Indiana, a minor offense punishable by a jail term of not more than one year and/or a fine of no more than $5,000.
+Misdemeanor: A crime that is less serious than a felonyand is punishable by a fine or confinement in jail.
+In Indiana, a Class A misdemeanor is punishable by a jail term of not more than one year and/or a fine of no more than $5,000.

 Movant: The party asking the court for something.
 This is usually done in the form of a motion to the Court.